duck-sec/duck-sec/README.md

 - 👋 Hi, I’m @duck-sec
 - 👀 I’m interested in security, and bread.

-- I have too many different repos, trying to centralise them all here.
+- I have too many different repos, I'm slowly trying to centralise them all here.
 - Any code posted here is provided for educational purposes as well as for use in legitimate, AUTHORISED, security testing ONLY.